 The following conditions can be treated using shoulder arthroscopy:

 - Rotator cuff tears.
 The muscles of the rotator cuff control internal and external rotation of the shoulder.
 They also help lift it.
 The rotator cuff tendons insert on the top of the humerus.
 When they are torn due to overuse, athletic injury, or aging processes, they may need to be repaired.
-Rather than make a large incision and traumatizing the large deltoid muscles, an orthopaedic shoulder surgeon uses tiny incisions and arthroscopic equipment to perform surgery.
+Rather than make a large incision and traumatizing the large deltoid muscles, an Orthopedic shoulder surgeon uses tiny incisions and arthroscopic equipment to perform surgery.

 - Labral tears.
 The glenoid labrum is a rim of cartilage that surrounds the glenoid cavity.
 It acts as a suction that keeps the head of the humerus in the glenoid cavity.
 A labral tear occurs when part of the labrum is torn and the head of the humerus no longer sits in its proper position as a result.
 The risk of partially or completely dislocating the shoulder goes up when a patient has a torn labrum.
 Like rotator cuff tears, labral tears can be treated using arthroscopic surgical procedures.
 For the same reasons as mentioned above, this is advantageous for patients who have a tear that needs to be surgically repaired.